 Mount Apo is a major hike and is rated 7 out of 9 in terms of difficulty.
-There are a few trails in hiking Mount Apo.
+There are a few trails for hiking Mount Apo.
 One of them, the Kidapawan-Magpet trail, involves only walking on rugged terrain and scrambling.
 It takes 10 to 11 hours to hit the summit and would require 3 days to finish the whole adventure.

 The mountains surrounding Maligcong rice terraces cut the radiance of the sun towards the terraces.
-This makes each step of the rice terraces glow one by one when the sun begins to peek above the mountain.
+This makes each step of the rice terraces glow one by one as the sun begins to peek higher and higher above the mountain.

 How to go to Mount Kupapey?

 If you cannot find the terminal, rent a tricycle and ask the driver to bring you to the said place.
-Ride the jeep to Maligcong; the travel time to your destination from the terminal would last for 30 minutes.
+Ride the jeep to Maligcong; the travel time to your destination from the terminal would last 30 minutes.

 However, before it was closed to the public, some had been to the summit crater and successfully conquered it.
-These hikers said the trail they’ve been to is composed of forest, grasslands, lava flow rock formations.
+These hikers said the trail they’ve been to is composed of forest, grasslands, and lava flow rock formations.
 They climbed rocks and traversed a knife-edge-like part of the trail.